-Goal 4:4.0 Deliver Open Source Content Documentation and Compliance Artifacts Creation and Delivery
+Goal 4:4.0 Deliver Open Source Content Documentation andCompliance ArtifactsCreation and Delivery

-4.1 A process exists for creating the set of Compliance Artifacts for each-the Supplied Software release.
+4.1 A process exists for creating the set of Compliance Artifacts for each Supplied Software release.

-- □ 4.1.1 A documented procedure that ensures the Compliance Artifacts are prepared and distributed with the Supplied Software release as required by the Identified Licenses. - 4.1.2 A documented procedure for archiving copies of the Compliance Artifacts of the Supplied Software where the archive is planned to exist for at least two years past the last offer of the Supplied Software or as required by the Identified Licenses (whichever is longer).
-Records exist that demonstrate the procedure has been properly followed 4.1.2 Copies of the Compliance Artifacts of the Supplied Software release are archived and easily retrievable, and the archive is planned to exist for at least as long as the Supplied Software is offered or as required by the Identified Licenses (whichever is longer).
+- □ 4.1.1 A documented procedure that ensures the Compliance Artifacts are prepared and distributed with the Supplied Software release as required by the Identified Licenses. - □ 4.1.2 Copies of the Compliance Artifacts of the Supplied Software release are archived and easily retrievable, and the archive is planned to exist for at least as long as the Supplied Software is offered or as required by the Identified Licenses (whichever is longer).